-- 10.18 Transformation / Council Plan for the Council's priorities and to transform internal procedures to be more effective and efficient, and to invest in various schemes to realise permanent financial savings. - 10.19 Committed Revenue Grants Fund includes revenue grants received and committed for future use. - 10.20 Housing Water and Sewerage Services Fund amounts reserved for requirements relating to sewerage procedures, water piping and sewage treatment work on old council housing estates, which were not adopted by Welsh Water. - 10.21 Housing Environmental Warranty reserved for possible implications as a result of giving environmental warranties to Adra, in connection with specific and special circumstances that relate to environmental plans on the land of former council housing estates. - 10.22 Information Technology Reserve for responding to the demands in the information technology field, including a renewals fund and to respond to uneven patterns of expenditure. - 10.23 Supporting the Financial Strategy Reserve a fund established to assist and support the Council's financial strategy. - 10.24 Welfare Fund provision to respond to uneven patterns in the related requirements. - 10.25 Partnering Arrangements includes amounts allocated in relation to various requirements of partnerships and joint working. - 10.26 North Wales Economic Ambition Board for the requirements and commitments of the economic promotion plan relevant to the North Wales Economic Ambition Board (Cyngor Gwynedd's share only). - 10.27 Council Tax Property Transfer Reserve provision relating to the implications of properties transferring from Council Tax to National Domestic Rates. - 10.28 Council Tax Premium Reserve provision from the Council Tax Premium for achieving the Council's priorities which includes the Housing Strategy. - 10.29 Covid-19 Recovery Arrangements Reserve provision for the recovery of services following the pandemic. - 10.30 Digital Strategy Fund Provision to ensure that the Council's digital needs enable departments to provide an effective and efficient service to the residents of Gwynedd. - 10.31 Various Other Reserves includes amounts set aside to meet a variety of other commitments.
+- 10.18 Committed Revenue Grants Fund includes revenue grants received and committed for future use. - 10.19 Housing Water and Sewerage Services Fund amounts reserved for requirements relating to sewerage procedures, water piping and sewage treatment work on old council housing estates, which were not adopted by Welsh Water. - 10.20 Housing Environmental Warranty reserved for possible implications as a result of giving environmental warranties to Adra (Tai) Cyfyngedig, in connection with specific and special circumstances that relate to environmental plans on the land of former council housing estates. - 10.21 Information Technology Reserve for responding to the demands in the information technology field, including a renewals fund and to respond to uneven patterns of expenditure. - 10.22 Supporting the Financial Strategy Reserve a fund established to assist and support the Council's financial strategy. - 10.23 Welfare Fund provision to respond to uneven patterns in the related requirements. - 10.24 Partnering Arrangements includes amounts allocated in relation to various requirements of partnerships and joint working. - 10.25 North Wales Economic Ambition Board for the requirements and commitments of the economic promotion plan relevant to the North Wales Economic Ambition Board (Cyngor Gwynedd's share only). - 10.26 Council Tax Premium Reserve provision from the Council Tax Premium for achieving the Council's priorities which includes the Housing Strategy. - 10.27 Covid-19 Recovery Arrangements Reserve provision for the recovery of services following the pandemic. - 10.28 Digital Strategy Fund Provision to ensure that the Council's digital needs enable departments to provide an effective and efficient service to the residents of Gwynedd. - 10.29 Fund for interest received on the United Kingdom Shared Prosperity Scheme money held in Cyngor Gwynedd's bank account on behalf of the North region. - 10.30 Various Other Reserves includes amounts set aside to meet a variety of other commitments.

-NOTE II - OTHER OPERATING EXPENDITURE
+NOTE 11 - OTHER OPERATING EXPENDITURE